Dewberry/ripple1d/README.md

 ## Environment Requirements of the API

 1. Windows host with Desktop Experience, due to its usage of the HEC-RAS GUI.
-1. Python 3.8 or higher, with dependencies installed per requirements.txt.
+1. A virtual Python environment with dependencies installed per [pyproject.toml](pyproject.toml).
 1. HEC-RAS installed, and EULA accepted.
 For each version of RAS, open the program once to read and accept the EULA.

 ## API Launch Steps

+1. Initialize or edit `.env` as necessary to specify the virtual Python environment to use, the number of huey threads to use, data access credentials, etc. Care should be taken not to include the same variable names in [.flaskenv](.flaskenv) and in `.env`.
 1. If necessary, edit [.flaskenv](.flaskenv) (do not store any secrets or credentials in this file!)
-1. If necessary, initialize or edit `.env`, e.g. for data access credentials.
-Care should be taken not to include the same variable names in [.flaskenv](.flaskenv) and in `.env`.
-1. If necessary, edit [api-start.bat](api-start.bat) to:
-    1. Adjust the number of threads (cores) that huey will use to process concurrent tasks (jobs).
-By default, [api-start.bat](api-start.bat) is configured to inspect the number of cores on the host machine and use a value of (N - 2), with a minimum of 1.
-    1. Adjust the huey logging behavior.
-By default, the huey logs will not stream to the terminal, and will instead stream to a local file.
-    1. Adjust the huey consumer path.
-By default, a typical such path is assumed in [api-start.bat](api-start.bat).
 1. Double-click [api-start.bat](api-start.bat).
 This will cause two Windows terminals to open.
 One will be running huey and the other will be running Flask. **Warning: this will delete and re-initialize the `api\logs\` directory, which includes the huey tasks database in addition to the log files.**
 1. Double-click [api-test.bat](api-test.bat).
-This will send a request to the ping endpoint of the API confirming that it is online and ready to process jobs.
+This will send some requests to the API confirming that it is online and ready to process jobs.

 ## API Administration Notes